Chase & Hyatt Launch New World of Hyatt Business Credit Card

 The World of Hyatt program has some of the best rates to book nightly stays using points of any hotel program, period.

 While Hyatt's footprint is smaller than the likes of Hilton and Marriott, that is slowly changing.
-And thanks to partnerships with luxury and boutique brands, they have some amazing properties scattered all around the world that you can book using Hyatt points.
-Even top resorts on the Las Vegas Strip and private island escapes in Southeast Asia make the cut.
+And thanks to partnerships with luxury and boutique brands, they have some amazing properties scattered all around the world that you can book using Hyatt points – including a luxury resort in the desert and a private island in the Carribbean.

 Use Chase Points to Book Hotels Park Hyatt